danielepantaleone/ioq3-UrT/README.md

 * Added server-side ghosting feature (**EXPERIMENTAL**): should fix partial blocking in Jump Mode
 * Added RCON **forcecvar** command: force a client USERINFO CVAR to a specific value
 * Added **sv_disableradio** CVAR: totally disable radio calls in Jump Mode
+* Added **sv_ghostradius** CVAR: specify the radius of the ghosting bounding box
+* Allow client position load while being in a jump run (will reset running timer if it was running)

 ### Client